remix-run/history/docs/Blocking.md

 # Blocking Transitions

-`history` lets you block navigation away from the current page so you can make sure e.g. the user wants to leave before they go to another page and possibly lose some changes they've made in the current page.
+`history` lets you block navigation away from the current page.
+For example, you can make sure the user knows that if they leave the current page they will lose some unsaved changes they've made.

 ```js
 // Block navigation and register a callback that